craftcms/docs/docs/getting-started-tutorial/environment/terminal.md

 If you’ve time traveled from the past, your operating system may _only_ have a command line interface.
 Our GUIs are going to blow your mind.
 :::

-We’ll be installing Craft with an application called [Composer](https://getcomposer.org/) that’s only available from the console—but don’t worry, it’s worth it!
+We’ll be installing Craft with an application called [Composer](https://getcomposer.org/) that’s only available from the command line—but don’t worry, it’s worth it!

-### Find your OS console
+### Find your OS terminal

 ![](../../images/tutorial-os-terminal.png)